This chapter is dedicated to SH, as a very small way to show my thanks for all the support you show me in chasing my dream!

 ‘How would you even get in?’
 Her eyes shifted to midnight blue and small white tufts slipped from the skin on the back of her neck.
 ‘How would you get out?!’

 ‘I don’t know.’
 Harry shrugged.
-‘I only learnt about it today.
-I might be able to get my godfather to help, he and the rest of Albus Dumbledore’s followers are secretly guarding the department, though whether it’s the prophecy or something else, I don’t know.’
+‘I only learnt about the Department of Mysteries today.
+I might be able to get my godfather to help.
+He and the rest of Albus Dumbledore’s followers are secretly guarding the department, though whether it’s the prophecy or something else, I don’t know.’

 ‘Don’t rush in and do something reckless,’ Fleur hissed.
 ‘I will not have you die, or get sent to Azkaban because you wanted to hear some prophecy that might not even help you.’